WickrInc/wickrio_addon/README.md

 Before you can use the WickrIO addon, you will need to have Wickr's bot client.
 The WickrIO bot packages contain several sample bots that use this addon.

 NOTE: versions 5.38.17 and older will require version 8 of node.
 Versions 5.44.2 and newer will require version 10 of node.
+Versions v5.78 and newer will require version 12 of node.

 ## Usage and example: